ericy98/readme-generator/README.md

   ## Description:

-  generate a readme after answering questions
+  a program that generates a readme file

   ## Table of Contents